Trump to appear at White House event, first since returning from Walter Reed

 Trump returned to the White House on Monday

-President Trump on Saturday will make his first appearance at a White House event since he returned from his stay at Walter Reed National Military Medical Center earlier this week -- with the president set to deliver remarks from the White House balcony to a group protesting for law and order.
+President Trump on Saturday will hold his first public event since testing positive for coronavirus, delivering remarks from a White House balcony to group of supporters on a law and order theme.

-Trump tested positive for COVID-19 on Oct.
-1 and was hospitalized the next day.
-He returned to the White House on Monday, and has since made a number of virtual appearances on TV, radio and in White House videos.
+Trump tested positive Oct.
+1 and was transported to Walter Reed National Military Medical Center with serious symptoms the next day.
+He returned to the White House on Monday, and has since made a number of virtual appearances on TV and radio, and in videos.

-On Saturday he will speak to what the administration has described as a “peaceful protest for law & order.”
-That protest is expected to bring at least several hundred supporters, and Trump will address them from the White House balcony.
+On Saturday afternoon, Trump will speak at what his campaign has described as a “peaceful protest for law & order.”
+At least several hundred supporters are expected to attend, gathered on the South Lawn.

 TRUMP SAYS HE'S 'MEDICATION FREE,' DETAILS COVID-19 RECOVERY IN FIRST ON-CAMERA INTERVIEW SINCE DIAGNOSIS

-Such an event is likely to be scrutinized for its adherence to Centers for Disease Control and Prevention (CDC) guidelines, particularly amid questions that a White House event, in which Trump announced Amy Coney Barrett as his pick to fill the vacancy on the Supreme Court, acted as a “super spreader” event.
+The event is likely to be scrutinized over whether it adheres to Centers for Disease Control and Prevention guidelines.
+It is set to take place near the location of the Sept.
+26 celebration for Trump's nomination of Amy Coney Barrett for the Supreme Court, now considered a “superspreader” event after a number of attendees tested postive.

-All attendees will be required to bring masks to the event, or will be given one, and will also fill out a questionnaire and have their temperatures checked.
-All will be encouraged to follow CDC guidelines, including wearing masks and keeping socially distant.
+Attendees for the balcony speech will be required to bring masks to the event, or will be given one, and will also fill out a health questionnaire and have their temperatures checked.
+They will be encouraged to follow CDC guidelines, including wearing masks and keeping social distance.

 In Washington, D.C., restrictions prohibit gatherings of more than 50 people and masks are mandatory -- but such rules do not apply on federal land.

-The event is in line with one of President Trump’s central messages to voters -- that he is a pro-police, pro-law and order candidate who will protect the cops and restore order in cities and elsewhere, where there have been riots and rising crimes.
+The event is in line with one of Trump’s central messages to voters -- that he is a law and order candidate who will protect police and restore order in cities and elsewhere, where there have been riots and a rise in violent crime.

 ORGANIZERS SCRAP NEXT PRESIDENTIAL DEBATE AFTER TRUMP SAID HE WOULDN'T AGREE TO VIRTUAL FORMAT

-He has attempted to paint Democratic opponent Joe Biden as beholden to the calls to defund the police coming from the far-left of the party -- a claim denied by Biden, who has instead accused Trump of pulling resources away from police.
+He has attempted to paint Democratic opponent Joe Biden as beholden to calls to defund police coming from the far left of the party -- a claim denied by Biden, who has instead accused Trump of pulling resources away from police.

-Saturday’s event marks the beginning of a return to public events for Trump, just over three weeks from Election Day.
-Trump will follow up the White House event with a rally in Florida on Monday -- which was originally scheduled for last week, and was put off by the COVID diagnosis.
+Saturday’s event marks the beginning of a return to public events for Trump, with Election Day now just over three weeks away.
+Trump plans to follow the White House event with a Monday rally in Florida that had been scheduled for last week.

 CLICK HERE TO GET THE FOX NEWS APP

 However, not everything is back on schedule.
-An upcoming debate on Thursday between Trump and Democratic nominee Joe Biden was canceled after the commission said it would be a virtual debate -- a proposal Trump described as a “waste of time.”
+A debate Thursday between Trump and Biden was canceled after the Commission on Presidential Debates said it would shift to a virtual format -- a proposal Trump described as a “waste of time.”

 Both candidates have agreed to participate at an Oct.
 22 debate in-person at Belmont University in Nashville, Tenn., the commission said.